 Managing Partner, DBL Investors

 Executive Director, Steyer-Taylor Center for Energy Policy and Finance, Stanford University

 Faculty Member, Stanford Law School and Stanford Graduate School of Business, Stanford University

 Commissioner, Public Buildings Service, U.S. General Services Administration

 Vice-President, National Academy of Engineering

 Partner and Practice Area Leader in the Energy Regulatory Practice, Hogan Lovells US LLP

 Dymphna van der Lans

 Richenda Van Leeuwen

-Executive Director, Energy and Climate, Energy Access Initiative, United Nations Foundation
+Executive Director, Energy Access, United Nations Foundation

 Chief Executive Officer and President, Principle Power, Inc.